smash64-dev/project64/BUILDING.md

 ## Required software

-* Visual Studio 2019 Community Edition
+* Visual Studio 2022 Community Edition (though you can probably retarget to port to earlier MSVC)
 * During installation, select the `Desktop development with C++`
 * During the same part of installation, go to `Individual components` and select `MSVC c++ v.143 (latest)`